NandaMaddi/user-sync.py/docs/en/user-manual/index.md

 ## Prerequisites

-The User Sync Tool is a command-line application.
-Run it in a shell terminal or in a shell script.
-It is self contained and does not require any additional tools to be installed to the system.
+You run User Sync on the command line or from a script, from a server that your enterprise operates, which must have Python 2.7.9 or higher installed.
+The server must have an internet connection, and be able to access Adobe's User Management system and your own enterprise directory system.

 The User Sync tool is a client of the User Management API (UMAPI).
 In order to use it, you must first register it as an API